BASARANOMO/Tool_streetnetwork/README.txt

 Copyright: ZHANG Mofan, CEREA EDF R&D - ENPC
 July 10 2019

-Tool used for deviding street segments and improving spatial resolution
+Small tool used for deviding street segments and improving spatial resolution, which is part of MUNICH model of Polyphemus project of CEREA.

 -------------------------------------------------------------
 Inputs: street.dat and intersection.dat